feel-co/ndg/README.md

 You may integrate ndg-commonmark in your utilities to implement your own, opinionated and unique documentation generators if ndg is not up your alley.
 We don't judge.

+Please note, while ndg-commonmark _is_ designed for ndg, it is not as tightly coupled as it could have been.
+If your usecase is not supported, please let us know in an issue and we'll see what we can do. ndg-commonmark has been refactored as a library and [published on crates.io] for this reason.

 ## Contributing